bullseye2d/bullseye2d/README.md

 # Examples

-To run the examples you have the clone the directory.
+To run the examples you have the clone the repository.

 ```bash
 git clone git@github.com:bullseye2d/bullseye2d.git